How do I get my protection order enforced in another state?

 Do I need a special copy of my protection order to have it enforced?

-The copy you originally received was most likely not a certified copy.
-If your copy is not a certified copy, call or go to the court that gave you the order and ask the clerk's office for a certified copy.
-The court may charge a small fee to get a certified copy of an AL protection order.
+If you don’t have a certified copy, go to the court that gave you the order and ask the clerk’s office for a certified copy.

-I have an ex parte (or temporary) order.
+I have an ex parte temporary order.
 Can it be enforced in another state?

 1 18 U.S.C. § 2265(b)(2)